saishyam43-oss/ecommerce-checkout-ab-test/README.md

 The 95% confidence interval includes zero, confirming the null result.
 Crucially, the upper bound of the interval (`+0.10%`) suggests that even in the most optimistic scenario, the redesign offers **negligible upside**.

 Given the engineering cost of maintaining a new codebase, a "negligible upside" is effectively a loss.

 ---

+## 🚫 Why “No Significant Difference” Was a Blocking Result

+In a low-leverage surface, a neutral result may justify iteration.

+Checkout is not low-leverage.

+With ~289k users and sufficient power to detect small effects, the absence of meaningful uplift is itself a signal.
+The confidence interval shows that even the most optimistic plausible outcome offers negligible upside relative to the engineering and operational risk of change.

+On a revenue-critical surface, **uncertain upside is not neutral**.
+It is downside risk.

+Blocking shipment was the correct decision.

+---